toshi-search/Toshi/README.md

     }'
 ```

-And finally we can retrieve all the documents in an index with a simple GET call:
+Now we can retrieve all the documents in an index with a simple GET call:

 ```bash
 curl -X GET http://localhost:8080/test_index -H 'Content-Type: application/json'